 - Support for two-dimensional simulations of mechanical phenomenons.

 - Different types of force generators, including gravity, spring load, particles, and coulomb forces.

 - It has an advanced collision detection feature built right into the simulator.

 - Step can automatically convert between units and can perform expression calculations.

 - It supports solving equations up to 8th order, whether it is explicit or implicit.

 - This tool can visualize results via a graph, meter, or tracer.

-It is an open-source physics tool for Linux based computers.
-PYTHIA is used to create some high-energy events for the research purpose.
+It is an open-source physics tool for Linux-based computers.
+PYTHIA is used to create some high-energy events for research purposes.
 It has a built-in library of theories and models for various aspects of physics.
 It can simulate the experimental consequences of theoretical models.
 It can also be used for the development of search strategies and interpretation of experimental data.

 Key Features of PYTHIA